Mooney gets another double-double, Notre Dame beats Syracuse

+Notre Dame (10-4, 1-2 Atlantic Coast Conference) won its second straight in the Carrier Dome for the first time since the Irish won on their first three visits — in 1986, 1990 and 1992.

+“He (Mooney) has been doing that all year.
+He’s the best rebounder in the country,” Notre Dame coach Mike Brey said.
+We did a good job of getting the ball to him from the foul line down to the baseline, but we’re the best passing team in the country.
+We had 26 assists.
+That’s the way the game should be played.
+That’s a beautiful game.”

-Buddy Boeheim led Syracuse with 23 points, Joe Girard had 20 and Elijah Hughes 19.
-Marek Dolezaj had 13 points, 10 rebounds and seven assists.
+Buddy Boeheim led Syracuse with 23 points, Joe Girard III had 20 and Elijah Hughes 19.
+Marek Dolezaj had 13 points, 10 rebounds and seven assists as the Orange (8-6, 1-2) saw their three-game winning streak end.

-After Mooney’s lay-in gave Notre Dame a 70-69 lead in a tight game with 5:31 left, Girard scored 10 straight points to put the Orange ahead 79-75 with 3:37 to go.
+After Mooney’s lay-in gave Notre Dame a 70-69 lead with 5:31 left, Hubb was assessed a technical foul after a bump with Girard, who sank both free throws to start a personal 10-point run that put the Orange up 79-75 with 3:37 left and had the Carrier Dome rocking.

+“It was just being competitive,” Girard said.
+“If somebody challenges me or any competitor, usually you’re going to step your game up a little bit.
+I think I was a little bit surprised.
+He was just competing.
+The refs saw it.
+He got over it.
+I got over it.”

 A jumper from the wing by Boeheim gave the Orange a four-point lead, but a tip-in by Juwan Durham and two free throws by Gibbs moved the Irish within 82-81 with 1:51 left.

+“They didn’t call it.
+That’s fine,” Buddy Boeheim said.
+“That’s a tough call to make at the end of the game, but you can’t look at that play to decide the game.
+There’s a lot more before that that happened to decide the game.”

 Both teams entered the game averaging over nine made 3-pointers per game, ranking second and third in the conference behind Virginia Tech.
-Both finished 15 of 31.
+Syracuse also finished 15 of 31 to tie the school record for 3s in a game.

 Dolezaj’s foul line jumper tied the game at 48 early in the second before Notre Dame fashioned an 11-0 run with the long ball, three from Hubb and another from Gibbs to gain a 64-56 lead.